Derppening/2018f-revision-notes/COMP3111H/notes.md

 - Subsystem Layers
     1. Closed layered: Each layer can only depend on the layer below it
-    2. Open layered: Eacg layer can depend on any layers below it
+    2. Open layered: Each layer can depend on any layers below it

 ##### Architecture Decisions